 How to Eat Chinese Takeout.

-In the 1970s, a graphic designer (whose name, sadly, has been lost to history) working at the company now known as Fold-Pak, put a pagoda on the side of the box and a stylized "Thank you" on top.
-Both were printed in red, a color symbolic of good fortune in China, where oyster pails are little known.
+In the 1970s, a graphic designer (whose name, sadly, has been lost to history) working at the company today known as Fold-Pak put a pagoda on the side of the box and a stylized "Thank you" on top.
+Both were printed in red, symbolizing good fortune in China.